DRKWang/Efficient-geometric-data-structures/README.md

 ## libspatialindex and rtree package

-To get access to cgal in Sage, please do as follows.
+To get access to rtree in Sage, please do as follows.

 1. Install Sage from source.